jperov/Hat-Sale-Section-Analysis/ReadMe.md

         Date,
         Location
 )
--- Our final output shows separate columns for sales of the hat sale section when quantity = 1 and when quantity is 2+ per date and location
+-- Our final output shows separate columns for sales of the hat sale section when quantity = 1 and when quantity is 2+ per day and location

 SELECT
     Date,
     Location,